jameshughes89/cs101/source/asn1.rst

 ============

 * Does my text file have enough details?
 	* Probably.
 The shorter the better.
+I really just want to see that you played around a little.
 * I don't know how to do *X*.
 	* OK, go to `google.ca <https://www.google.ca>`_ and type in *X*.
 * It’s not working, therefore Python is broken!